NHS hospital at centre of cover up claims after paracetamol overdose death

 The overdose mistake was recognised by staff on the third day but Laura’s family were never told.

 The trust did not record the error as an incident and only started an investigation 14 months later when concerns were raised by Laura’s family.
-Her husband Anthony Higginson says the subsequent investigation report is “littered with inaccuracies.”
+Her husband Antony Higginson says the subsequent investigation report is “littered with inaccuracies.”

 He told The Independent: “We just want justice; we don’t care about money.
 Laura died needlessly and all these institutions charged with ensuring safe care and accountability have point blank failed and have rendered Laura’s life as essentially worthless and that she didn’t matter, when she did matter.”